Adehwam21/school_management_backen_service/README.md

 # school_management_backen_service
 A school management backend service built with Node JS which uses the Express JS framework to:

-a) Handle user requests and responses.
+a) Handle user requests and responses./n
 b) Save user data in a mongoDB database during requests.

 Functionalities: